 Tests for coronavirus are performed in our BSL-2 laboratory (Biosafety Level 2 for virus analysis).
 There we have five analysis stations at our disposal.
 With these, we can analyze up to 100,000 samples per month.

-To perform the coronavirus test, we need a throat swab from the test person.
+To perform the coronavirus test, we need a saliva sample from the test person.
 For this purpose, we send a sample set by mail.
-The set contains easy to understand instructions and all the necessary utensils to take the swab and send it back to us safely.
+The set contains easy to understand instructions and all the necessary utensils to take the sample and send it back to us safely.

-The swab is neutralized and preserved in a unique stabilizing solution.
+The sample is neutralized and preserved in a unique stabilizing solution.
 This eliminates the risk of infection, and any virus molecules present can be detected up to seven days after collection.

 After the sample has been received in our laboratory, we carry out the coronavirus test.
 The analysis is usually completed within one to three days.
 The result, which is protected by a login, is then immediately sent by e-mail so that the test person can be sure as soon as possible.